shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 ### Common challenges and how to prepare for them
 - Bandwidth- Wi-Fi gets overloaded and can't handle workload from the teams.
 First day- everyone syncing and loading.
 At the end- also everyone is trying to copy web pages.
 Plan ahead.
 - Keep it simple – Remember that the charity is going to need to own this project starting Monday and you have a very limited time and resources to get the project done.
-Do you best to keep the developers focused on the “minimal viable product” before starting any “cool ideas” or nice to haves.
+Do you best to keep the developers focused on the "minimal viable product" before starting any "cool ideas" or nice to haves.

 ### Tips and Tricks for working with your team
 - Expect struggles and challenges from yourself, technology and teammates.
 It’s easier to deal with issues when you know they are sure to come.